esp-rs/book/src/frequently-asked-questions.md

 ## Editor/IDE

-When using `esp-generate`, you can automatically configure recommended settings and extensions for both VS Code and Helix editors during the generation process.
+When using [`esp-generate`][esp-generate], you can automatically configure recommended settings and extensions for VS Code, Helix, and Zed editors during the generation process.

+[esp-generate]: ./getting-started/tooling/esp-generate.md

 ## Size and Memory Optimizations